sourceallies/coveralls-merge/README.md

 | key         | value                                                                         | default |
 |-------------|-------------------------------------------------------------------------------|---------|
 | `projectRoot` | The root directory of the project, relative to the current working directory. | `'.'`   |

+### Repo Token

+This tool reads the Coveralls repository token from the environment variable `COVERALLS_REPO_TOKEN`.
+Failing to set this environment variable will cause the tool to throw an error.

 ## Supported Report Formats